 - When your recording is stopped you may review your recording.
 If you are satisfied with your video essay recording, you may proceed to the next page of the application.
 If you would like to record the video essay again, you may.

-- The system will allow you 3 opportunities to record your video essay.
-Each time you redo the video essay, you will be given a different question.
+- The system will allow you 3 opportunities to record your video response.
+Each time you redo the video response, you will be given a different question.

 - After 3 attempts at recording you will not be given the opportunity to record again.

-- You will see a message that reads “We have successfully received your video submission.” after you have recorded your video essay.
+- You will see a message that reads “We have successfully received your video submission.” after you have recorded your video response.

 Important notes to remember as you begin:

-- You will have 3 attempts to do a video essay recording – each attempt will present a different question
+- You will have 3 attempts to do a video response recording – each attempt will present a different question

 - You will have 30 seconds to prepare to answer the question on the screen